MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/demand-forecasting-setup.md

     - **Automatic copy to dynamic plan** – <!-- KFM: Description needed -->
 1. By default, if no item allocation keys are assigned to intercompany planning group members, a demand forecast is calculated for all items that are assigned to all item allocation keys from all companies.
 Additional filtering options for companies and item allocation keys are available on the **Generate statistical baseline forecast** dialog (**Master planning \> Forecasting ]> Demand forecasting \> Generate statistical baseline forecast**).
 To specify item allocation keys for a company in the selected intercompany planning group, select the company and then select **Item allocation keys** on the **Intercompany planning group members** FastTab toolbar.

+> [!IMPORTANT]
-Review the number of items that are forecasted.
-Unnecessary items might cause increased costs when you use Microsoft Azure Machine Learning. <!-- KFM: It isn't clear whether this paragraph is relevant for this section. -->
+> Be careful to include only relevant item allocation keys in each intercompany planning group.
+Unnecessary items might cause increased costs when you use Microsoft Azure Machine Learning.

 ## <a name="parameters"></a>Set up Demand forecasting parameters